 Are you at the mercy of your hay fever?
-If itchy eyes, a runny nose and sneezing have taken over your life, changing your daily habits can help you manage your symptoms, develops your elemental health and reduce your exposure to the environmental allergens, such as pollens, that trigger them.
+If itchy eyes, a runny nose, and sneezing have taken over your life, changing your daily habits can help you manage your symptoms, develops your elemental health, and reduce your exposure to environmental allergens, such as pollens, that trigger them.

 New habits can be hard to develop, so start with one that will be easy for you to implement, and work your way up from there.

 The following ten daily habits will help you put your symptoms back in their place:

 - Keep your windows closed at times when the pollen count is highest (usually in the early morning and evening) to prevent pollen entering your home and triggering your symptoms.

 - Take Quercetin, a nutrient shown to reduce symptoms of hay fever such as sneezing, nasal congestion and nasal itching.

 - Reduce your intake of histamine-triggering foods and drinks, such as coffee and alcohol (especially beer, cider, and wine, which contain high histamine levels).
 Histamine is the chemical your immune system produces when exposed to allergens, responsible for the swelling and itching in your nasal passages and eyes.
 However, it is also found in some foods and drinks, and avoiding these may help reduce your symptoms. (yum low histamine recipe)

 - Vacuum your house frequently, preferably with a vacuum cleaner with a high-efficiency particulate arresting (HEPA) filter.
 This can remove pollens and other allergens from your home, keeping them from causing symptoms.